yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 .. note::

-   For information on advantages gained when building a cross-development toolchain installer, see the " Building an SDK Installer
-   " appendix in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.
+   For information on advantages gained when building a cross-development toolchain installer, see the ":ref:`sdk-manual/sdk-appendix-obtain:building an sdk installer`" appendix in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.

 Shared State Cache